elejeune11/FEM-bench/README.md

 # FEM-bench

-A comprehensive benchmarking system for evaluating Large Language Models (LLMs) on finite element method (FEM) tasks, measuring both implementation ability and mathematical competency.
+A comprehensive benchmarking system for evaluating Large Language Models (LLMs) on finite element method (FEM) tasks.

 **NOTE: this is a work in progress, new tasks and comprehensive results will be posted soon**